Kshanam: Production

-The film's concept was inspired by an incident in actor and filmmaker Adivi Sesh life when he felt scared for a four-year-old girl and her friends at a school in Jubilee Hills, Hyderabad.
-Sesh wanted to make a thriller film with the missing of a three-year-old being the backdrop.
-Prasad V Potluri of PVP Cinema agreed to bankroll the film and Sesh's friend Ravikanth Perepu was chosen to direct the film; it marked the latter's debut in Telugu cinema.
+The production of the movie was set about, when Prasad V Potluri of PVP Cinema agreed to bankroll the film and Sesh's friend Ravikanth Perepu was chosen to direct the film; it marked the latter's debut in Telugu cinema.
 Sesh and Perepu worked on the screenplay for ten months.
 Pre-production phase began three months after the scripting work commenced.
 Sesh and Perepu chose to work with a low budget to make the project a feasible one, considering the genre's appeal.
 The film's crew consisted of 20 members; two of Perepu's twelfth grade friends were the associate directors.

 While writing the script, Sesh and Perepu discussed possibilities for every situation and discarded the first one as it would be a predictable one.
 Shaneil Deo was the film's director of photography.
 Sricharan Pakala composed the film's soundtrack and score.
 Perepu edited the film with Arjun Shastri; Sesh and the associate directors did get involved in the process.
 Sesh played Rishi, an investment banker who searches for his ex-girlfriend's missing child on her request.
 He stated that Rishi was modelled on his real self in terms of sensibilities except for the fact that the character is an alcoholic.

+Themes & Influences

+The film's concept was inspired by an incident in actor and filmmaker Adivi Sesh's life when he felt scared for a four-year-old girl and her friends at a school in Jubilee Hills, Hyderabad.
+Sesh wanted to make a thriller film with the missing of a three-year-old being the backdrop. and the core idea of the film is influenced from the 2005 English film Flightplan.